 - Muay Boran favors more spectacular strikes such as flying knees mounted elbows meant to devastate their opponent with their techniques deploying wider swings to increase power.
 Although in modern Muay Thai this would be an inefficient use of energy in a timed bout the aim of Muay Boran is to defeat the opposition as quickly as possible thus the feeling out process of conventional Muay Thai is far less prominent.

-Muay Thai of today, televised across the world on marquee franchises like One Championship and seen in the grand stadiums of Thailand is very much the modern adaptation of a martial art born of necessity on the battlefields of south east Asia.
-Without Muay Boran, Muay Thai as we know it would not exist, from its borrowed strikes to its beautiful traditions both of which echo throughout Thai culture Muay Boran very much lives on through its successor and helps give birth to modern legends who forever follow in the footsteps of Nai Khanomtom the father of Muay Thai.
+In recent years Muay Thai is now seen televised across the world on marquee franchises like One Championship and watched with exalted reverence in the grand stadiums of Thailand however at its core it is still very much the modern adaptation of a martial art born of necessity on the battlefields of south east Asia.